 We stopped at a tavern called Booby’s (it might have been Bobby’s, but I wrote double o’s in my journal… it’s a college town; probably was Booby’s) for a pitcher of beer, ate some greaseburgers at Wendy’s, watched the just-released, “Indiana Jones and the Temple of Doom,” and then stopped at a bar for another pitcher.
-We had landed in dry counties every night since Whytheville, Va., so we had some catching up to do.
+We had landed in dry counties every night since Wytheville, Va., so we had some catching up to do.

 That morning, we quickly broke camp as we swatted at mosquitoes, grabbed a quick bite in Cave-in-Rock, and sped out of town.
-We covered about 35 miles before we stopped in Eddyville — the easier terrain required fewer snack stops — and talked to the guy about his display of prehistoric Native American artifacts and Indian mounds in Illinois.
+We covered about 35 miles before we stopped in Eddyville — the easier terrain required fewer snack stops — and talked to the guy about his display of prehistoric Native American artifacts and habitations in Illinois.
 We climbed one hill, then sailed into Goreville, where we ate lunch and heard that a movie was being shot.
 (I never did figure out the name of the movie, here’s a list from the Illinois film office.
 The Goreville, USA documentary was shot later, in the ’90s.)

 We had done a lot of riding through the Shawnee National Forest during the day, and in the afternoon it warmed up and I stopped for a dip at Devil’s Kitchen Lake.
 Bruce rode ahead slowly, and when I caught up he was riding with our new friend from Carbondale.